 Online Form - Public Question Time

-If you wish to ask a question at an Ordinary Council Meeting, you can do so during Public Question Time at the start of the meeting.
+If you wish to ask a question, you can do so during Public Question Time at the start of the meeting.
 Each member of the public with a question is entitled to ask up to two questions at a time.
 If a question is unable to be answered at the meeting, it may be taken on notice by the Council for a later response.

-Short statements/contextual information will be permitted, however, if you wish to have the opportunity to make a longer statement you should seek permission to make a deputation prior to the meeting.
+Short statements or contextual information will be permitting, however if you wish to have the opportunity to make a longer statement, you should seek permission to make a deputation prior to the meeting.
+Each question must take no longer than two (2) minutes.

 Is your question related to an item on the Agenda?